From clues that supposedly reveal you baby’s gender to warnings against taking a bath, get to the bottom of these old wives’ tales.

-When you learn you’ll soon welcome a little one into your life, it’s second nature to start planning as much as you can.
-From the baby shower to the color of the nursery, getting everything ready for the big day is an exciting part of your pregnancy journey.
+From the baby shower to choosing the color of the nursery, getting everything ready for your baby’s arrival is an exciting part of your pregnancy journey.

-Myth: Carrying high or low determines the sex of the baby
+Myth: Carrying high or low is a clue to the baby’s gender

-Some claim you can tell the gender of your baby by whether you’re carrying high or low.
+Some claim you can tell your baby’s gender by whether you’re carrying high or low.
 If you’re carrying low, they’ll say you’re having a boy.
 Carrying high?
 They’re convinced it’s a girl.

-The truth is that how you carry depends on your body type and individual situation.
-“If this isn’t your first pregnancy, you’ll likely carry lower because your stomach muscles have changed — they’re more elastic,” explains Kathryn Steckel, certified nurse midwife at Geisinger Bloomsburg Hospital.
+“If this isn’t your first pregnancy, you’ll likely carry lower because your stomach muscles have changed — they’re more elastic,” explains Caroline Riegel, certified nurse midwife at Geisinger Bloomsburg Hospital.
 “If you’re carrying higher, it’s because your stomach muscles are less elastic.”

-On the other hand, some studies reveal there is no correlation.
-“It’s more likely that the heartburn is caused by the hormones that cause a baby’s hair growth,” says Ms. Steckel.
+“It’s more likely that the heartburn is caused by the hormones that cause a baby’s hair growth,” says Ms. Riegel.

 Myth: Your partner gained weight, so you’re having a girl

-“This is different from sympathetic pregnancy, also known as couvade syndrome,” says Ms. Steckel.
+“This is different from sympathetic pregnancy, also known as couvade syndrome,” says Ms. Riegel.
 “The symptoms a partner may experience during sympathetic pregnancy include nausea, heartburn, leg cramps, anxiety and depression.”